John Gordon (militia captain): The Creek War

+Gordon commenced active duty on September 24, 1813 and continued to serve up to May 10, 1814.
+His mounted company of "Spies", utilized in a reconnaissance scouting role, were mobilized at Fayetteville, according to the surviving muster rolls.
+At the end of January 1814 his mounted company of "Spies" amounted to 30 men.

-Now referred to as "Captain of the Spies" in the Tennessee state militia, Gordon led militiamen and friendly Indians against "hostiles" armed by the British in the War of 1812.
+Now referred to as "Captain of the Spies" in the Tennessee state militia, Gordon led militiamen and friendly Indians against hostile Indians.
 It was during this time that the Muscogee Creek Confederacy dissolved into a civil war, with traditionalist Creek "Red Sticks" calling for the Creek people to stop ceding land to the United States and adopting western styles of society and agriculture.
 The Creek Nation called on Tennessee to help put down the so-called "Red Stick rebellion", named for the painted red war clubs brandished by the Creek priests.
 It was in the militia that Gordon made the acquaintance of Andrew Jackson, who led the campaign.

 When starving Tennesseans threatened to mutiny against "Old Hickory", Gordon was the first to answer Jackson's plea "If only two men remain with me, I will never abandon this fort," to which Captain Gordon replied, "You have one, general; let's look to see if we can't find another."
+This facetious response supposedly made to Jackson was recounted in Gordon's obituary in The Nashville Gazette, June 23, 1819.

-Gordon fought against the Red Sticks in 1813 at the Battle of Talladega; and later at the Battle of Horseshoe Bend in 1814 (where Jackson noted him for his courage, saying: "...
+Gordon fought against the Red Sticks in 1813 at the Battle of Talladega.
+(In a letter sent to his wife later in the campaign, following on from the engagements at Emuckfau and Enotochopco, Jackson noted Gordon for his courage, saying: "...
 Captain Gordon who was in front at [the head] of the spies rushed to the fight, and entered into the persuit [sic] ...")
+(Note: Letter from Andrew Jackson to Rachel Jackson, dated January 28, 1814) Gordon was mentioned in despatches dated January 29, 1814 sent by Jackson and addressed to Thomas Pinckney as the administrator of American forces in the Southern United States at Fort Strother.

+Gordon was mentioned in a report dated March 31, 1814 sent by Jackson and addressed to Willie Blount as the Governor of Tennessee at Fort Williams, mentioning the attack on Horseshoe Bend, 'the left extremity of the line by Capt Gordon of the Spies and Capt.
+McMurry, of Gen'l Johnston's Brigade of West Tennessee Militia.'.

 Horseshoe Bend was the scene of the defeat of the Red Sticks.
-Gordon and Cherokee Chief Major Ridge were noted leaders of the conflict.
 Jackson then forced the Creeks into a crippling land cession of over 23 million acres in present day Alabama and Georgia as part of the Treaty of Fort Jackson.